-The Company will continue to induce a strong compliance culture with labor laws and engage with employees to hear any grievances, and act accordingly.
+The Company will continue to induce a strong compliance culture with labor and engage with employees to hear any grievances, and act accordingly.

-Workplace Conditions, Labor Standards, and Human Rights
+Workplace Conditions, Labor

-- 🕑 Occup and Sa Health

-DISCLOSURE QUANTITY UNITS
+Disclosure Quantity Units

-Safe Man-Hours 0 Man hours
+Safe Man-Hours 0 Man-hours

 No. of work-related injuries 0 #

 No. of work-related fatalities 0 #

 No. of work-related ill-health 0 #

 No. of safety drills 0 #